Nobody pinches a penny quite like money expert Clark Howard. Below are some of his most famous — or should we say infamous — cheapo exploits!

 1. Buying a Better (and Cheaper) Burger

-Recently, the consumer champ was at Krystal and asked the cashier to ring his five burgers up at the standard price of 79 cents a piece instead of the “deal price” of five for $5.
+And then there’s the time Clark was at Krystal and asked the cashier to ring up his five burgers at the standard price of 79 cents apiece instead of the “deal price” of five for $5.

-Sure, it was only a savings of $1.13, but “every single penny and every single dollar matters,” Clark says.
+Sure, it was a savings of only $1.13, but as Clark says, “Every single penny and every single dollar matters.”

 2. Making a 17-Cent Razor Last for 12 Months